China

 Managing geostrategic and economic competition between the United States and China is one of the most consequential and complex challenges we face.

-These trends and activities have put the United States and China on a path towards tension, and diplomatic relations between the two countries have soured precipitously during the Covid-19 pandemic.
-China has cut off many channels for dialogue and concern over a military confrontation around Taiwan is high.
-A military conflict between the United States and China would be catastrophic, but it is not inevitable.
 Renewed dialogue and diplomacy are critical to preventing misunderstanding and creating space for de-escalation.
 The U.S. and Chinese economies are too intertwined to risk complete decoupling, nor would this be desirable as the world’s two largest economies.
 Moreover, transnational, and existential threats like climate change, pandemic preparedness, and nuclear nonproliferation will require the United States and China to work together.
 Partners and allies also look to the United States to responsibly manage this relationship, many of whom depend on China for trade.

-The United States has extraordinary strengths—including our alliances and partnerships around the world and the vitality of our economy and democratic institutions—to draw on in pursuing a future that protects our values, promotes freedom and prosperity, and enables the right of people everywhere, including Taiwan, to determine their own future peacefully.
+The United States has extraordinary strengths—including our alliances and partnerships around the world and the vitality of our economy and democratic institutions—to draw on in pursuing a future that protects our values, promotes freedom and prosperity, and enables the rights of people everywhere, including Taiwan, to determine their own future peacefully.

 73%